ne3lakolkar/Goldman-Sachs-Crack-Leaked-Passsword-Database/README.md

 •	Educate users on the benefits of passwords managers.
 Having a password manager allows having very long and completely random passwords (e.g. M>?{tk6Cfep6BrZ4J)KZWQ8j) without the need to remember/write down.
 A strong passphrase is still required as a master key for to access the password manager.

 # Project Report and Observations
+Completing this task assigned by Goldman Sachs, MD5 and SHA were the two algorithms that I came across.
+Analysing the passwords and their respective security algorithms used, I narrowed down my observations into this report.

+## Project Report
 ```
 Dear Sir/Ma’am